 You should read the selected financial and operating data presented below in conjunction with "Item 7.
 Management's Discussion and Analysis of Financial Condition and Results of Operations" and "Item 8.
 Financial Statements and Supplementary Data" below.
-We derive our statements of operations data for the years ended December 31, 2019, 2018 and 2017, and the balance sheet data at December 31, 2019 and 2018 from the audited financial statements included elsewhere in this Annual Report on Form 10-K. We derive the statements of operations data for the years ended December 31, 2016 and 2015 and the balance sheet data at December 31, 2017, 2016 and 2015 from audited financial statements of ours that do not appear herein.
+We derive our statements of operations data for the years ended December 31, 2019, 2018 and 2017, and the balance sheet data at December 31, 2019 and 2018 from the audited financial statements included elsewhere in this Annual Report on Form 10-K. We derive the statements of operations data for the years ended December 31, 2016 and 2015 from audited financial statements of ours that do not appear herein.